Neraud/home-server/docs/Authentication_authorization.md

 Members of the `app_groups` `grafana` are given Admin access.

 The default `admin` account is still created.
 It can safely be removed once logged in with an LDAP account

+### Airsonic

+Airsonic natively supports LDAP Authentication.
+Members of the `app_groups` `airsonic` are allowed to access to the app with standard permissions.

+However, the email address for these users is not imported in Airsonic.
+It can be set manually in the Settings > Users section of Airsonic.

+The default `admin` account is still created.
+After logging in with `admin` and giving the Administrative role to an LDAP user, it can safely be removed.